 Veneto occupies the gap between the Dolomites and the Adriatic.
+To the east is the region of Friuli Venezia Giulia.
 The population of Veneto's largest city, Venice, is swollen with tourists.
 Veneto is Italy's fifth largest region in population, 8th in land area.

 Most tourists don't get out of Venice unless they tour the Palladian villas stetched out along the Brenta riviera or have managed to stay on the east side of Lake Garda.
 The Veneto is an important wine country.
 Winter sports enthusiasts crowd into resorts like Cortina d'Ampezzo.
 The Po delta offers bird-watching and nature photography.
 Spas like the Terme Euganee (Euganean Spas) make you happy and pretty.